 So should you switch over completely to GA4…right now?

 GA4 is still very much in its infancy.
 There are bugs to be worked out, which Farina enumerated in his webinar on GA4:

 Beyond the technical issues, there’s a learning curve, explains Williams:

 Despite all of the benefits of GA4 listed above, analysts and marketers who are familiar with legacy versions of Google Analytics are likely to find it difficult to migrate to GA4.

 This is because GA4 is a complete rebuild of the Google Analytics you are familiar with.
 Many of the default reports that marketers have come to rely on have been removed or replaced.
 Popular dimensions and metrics such as “medium” and “bounces” no longer exist.

-For GA360 users, CXL Agency CTO, Silver Ringvee, had this to say:
+For GA360 users, Speero Agency CTO, Silver Ringvee, had this to say:

 If you are an enterprise marketer, working with Google Analytics 360, then you should keep in mind that there is still very little information on the 360 version of GA4.